waharnum/silverbullet/README.md

 # SilverBullet

-Solve all computer problems forever.
+Solve all computer problems forever (POSIX systems only)

 ## Usage